Signed in as:

-We only send name brands such as Axe, Old Spice, Right Guard, Dove, etc. We want to ship the best products because this is all about building the morale of our deployed heroes.
+We only send name brand items.
+We want to ship the best products possible because this is all about building the morale of our deployed heroes.
 We do not ship sample or hotel size items.

 JOSH runs on the principal that if we wouldn’t eat or use something ourselves, we will not ship it to the troops.